PolymerLabs/polymon/README.md

  2. `.foo.service-account.json`

-The `.foo.env.json` file should describe a Firebase configuration, and optionally a Google Analytics configuration:
+The `.foo.env.json` file should describe a Firebase configuration, and optionally a Google Analytics configuration; if you're copying these values from firebase, ensure the keys match:

 ```json
 {